VineethRV/ProjectDescription/README.md

 ## Filament Recycler
 **Description:**
 A cost-effective solution for recycling used 3D printer filament into reusable filament spools.
 This project focuses on sustainability and affordability, bringing the cost of filament recycling machinery to under $100.
+We also open sourced the project so that anyone can build it themselves from scratch.

 **Tech Stacks Used:**
 - Mechanical Design: SolidWorks